Learning to accelerate distributed ADMM using graph neural networks: Implementation details

-In the following, we discuss the details of the training scheme and the chosen hyperparameters in order to ensure reproducibility of our presented results.
+In the following, we discuss the details of the training scheme and the chosen hyperparameters and tuning steps in order to ensure reproducibility of our presented results.

-\paragraph{Implementation details} We use the JAX framework \citep{jax2018github} to implement the differentiable distributed ADMM algorithm as a message-passing network.
+\paragraph{Framework} We use the JAX framework \citep{jax2018github} to implement the differentiable distributed ADMM algorithm as a message-passing network.
 In particular, we are using the \texttt{jraph} toolkit to implement the message-passing steps \citep{jraph2020github} and integrate it with the \texttt{flax} library to design neural network components using the novel \texttt{linen} API \citep{flax2020github}.

+\paragraph{Optimization subproblem} There is one obvious difficulty in making the GNN fully differentiable.
+In each update of the node features $x_i$, an optimization problem of the form \eqref{eq:node_update1} needs to be solved, and the gradient of the network parameters $\theta$ needs to be computed with respect to the solution to this optimization problem.
+In the case of step size learning, all of $\alpha_i$, the previous iterates, and incoming messages depend on the parameters of the network through previous updates.
+To still compute the gradient, we need to differentiate the solution to the optimization problem with respect to the parameters of the network $\frac{\partial x_i^{k+1}}{\partial \theta}$ which can be decomposed via the chain rule $\frac{\partial x_i^{k+1}}{\partial \alpha_i} \cdot \frac{\partial \alpha_i}{\partial \theta}$.

+Computing the first part can be achieved in closed form by the means of implicit differentiation~\citep{amos2017optnet}.
+However, implicit differentiation can in practice be costly and requires additional overhead.
+Instead, we solve the subproblem \eqref{eq:node_update1} approximately by unrolling an iterative solver\footnote{Here, we unroll the iterative solver within each unrolled iteration of ADMM.} or use the closed-form solution to \eqref{eq:node_update1} if it exists.
+In both cases, we compute its gradient using standard automatic differentiation techniques.
+Along the same lines, the partial derivative of the optimization problem~\eqref{eq:xproblem} with respect to the learned edge weights $e_{ij}$ is computed.
+The remaining update steps can be differentiated using standard automatic differentiation tools provided by JAX \citep{jax2018github}.

 \paragraph{Network architectures} For the network components to predict the hyperparameters, within the message-passing steps, we are using a 2-layer multi-perceptrons.
 The hidden layer has $32$ neurons and there is $1$ output which gets passed through a $\texttt{softplus}$ activation function to ensure positivity.
 We use a \texttt{ReLU} non-linearity between the two layers.